et2536/EhsanTabatabaie.github.io/README.md

 | 1 to 2 degrees | 1.5 to 2 degrees | 4 to 6 degrees |

-***General recommendation of 5 degrees for draft angle*** Since the parting line is a parametric value, the draft angle will be applied in both positive and negative directions for the upper and lower halves of the package.
+***General recommendation of 5 degrees for draft angle*** Since the parting line is a parametric value, the draft angle will be applied in both positive and negative directions for the upper and lower side of the package.

 **Parting line**: The parting line considered to be **0.5 inches** from the bottom surface, meaning a half-inch of the food item remains in the lower package base after opening.
 | Parts with draft for lower part and upper part in the assembly | Circular pattern of the items for assurance of proper arrangement of the assembly |